Skip to main content

 Run the harness in isolation

-Karta hands the turn to the harness running in an isolated, per-session sandbox.
-The harness runs its agentic loop - tools, MCP, memory - and emits typed events.
+Karta hands the turn to the harness running in a per-session isolated runtime environment.
+The harness runs the agent loop - tools, MCP, memory - and emits typed events.

 5